-(2) Homoclinal Shifting: homoclinal valleys migrate laterally in down-dip direction, and vertically along dip slope a.
-Consequent: stream patterns formed synchronously as beds are tilted, and drainage flows in direction of dip.
-Stream courses are "consequence" of initial slope of surface.
+(2) Homoclinal Shifting: homoclinal valleys migrate laterally in down-dip direction, and vertically along dip slope

 (3) V-shaped Notches (a) where streams incise homoclinal ridges perpendicular to strike, via headward erosion, V-shaped notches are cut through the scarp face. (b) Law of V's: In the case of a v-shaped notch, the apex of the "V" points down dip in the direction of dip.